khalid-hussain/shaheen/chap19.md

 front of the Commander of the Border.
 His demand was that he should be presented in front of the Supreme Commander."

-Badr Bin Mughira said, "At the moment, put him in prison and present him in front of me tomorrow morning."
+Badr bin Mughira said, "At the moment, put him in prison and present him in front of me tomorrow morning."

 The soldier said, "But he insists on meeting you right away.
 He says that he has